zlw9991/switch-case-mergesort/README.md

 thus when 011...111 ORs with a positive number: it will always be 011...111, unchanged. but if 011...111 ORs with a negative number, it will be: 111...111, changed.

-thus, when these two values are XOR'd with their old value: positive numbers will always produce a 0. negative numbers will always produce a non-zero.
+thus, when these two values are put through a NOT operator ('~'): positive numbers will always produce a non zero. negative numbers will always produce a 0.

 */
 ```